 As a consultant, you could be faced with this question if a customer is dubious about paying a high day-rate to deal with a consultancy.
 There are a few different angles to take with this question:

-– Consulting partners earn their living by knowing Salesforce inside out.
-However in addition, they have also built up years of experience working with similar customers.
-This means that as well as getting someone that knows Salesforce, you have someone that can advise on your business processes and precisely the best way to implement based off of years of experience.
+- Consulting partners earn their living by knowing Salesforce inside out.
+However, in addition, they have also built up years of experience working with similar customers.
+This means that as well as getting someone that knows Salesforce, you have someone that can advise on your business processes and precisely the best way to implement based on years of experience.

-– As well as feature and implementation experience, a Salesforce project will also include requirements gathering, training and optimisation for adoption.
+- As well as feature and implementation experience, a Salesforce project will also include requirements gathering, training, and optimization for adoption.
 Without these three core areas, how well Salesforce is setup becomes redundant.

-2. What are your top 3 tips to improve user adoption?
+2. What are your top three tips to improve user adoption?

 Adoption is one of the most important aspects towards the end of a project.
 Developing a proper roll-out and training plan is essential to ensure users as fully equipped to apply the system in the correct way, here are a few examples of tips to improve adoption:

-Ongoing Support – Developing a plan for ongoing support is essential to ensure adoption and make sure that users don’t feel lost with the system.
-This can be in the form of power users, system administrators, of using a consultancy to support users.
+Ongoing Support: Developing a plan for ongoing support is essential to ensure adoption and make sure that users don’t feel lost with the system.
+This can be in the form of power users, system administrators, or using a consultancy to support users.